zmndz/react-boxes/README.md

-react-box is grid box based on zoom video confrence look and feel
+react-box is grid box, based on zoom video confrence's look and feel

 # Getting Started with Create React App